Fast Large Language Model Collaborative Decoding via Speculation: Collaborative Decoding via Speculation

 while contrastive decoding can be represented as

-We note that by making slight modifications to the vanilla SD, the generated tokens can align with the ensemble distribution.
-Specifically, before verification, we first compute the ensemble distribution $r(x)$ and update the verification formula in ~\cref{eqn:verify} as follows:
+We note that by making slight modifications to the vanilla SD, the generated tokens can align with the combined distribution.
+Specifically, before verification, we first compute the combined distribution $r_i(x)$ and update the verification formula in ~\cref{eqn:verify} as follows:

 Then, if the token is rejected, we resample $x_{i+j}$ from the distribution $\text{norm}(\max(0, r_{i+j} - q_{i+j}))$.